thryec/halo2-shielded-pool/README.md

 This project pins the PSE Halo2 fork at `v0.3.0` to match `halo2_poseidon v0.2.0`.
 Both dependencies resolve to one `halo2_proofs` version, avoiding incompatible circuit types.

+The PSE fork is now archived.
+The Pallas v1 circuit and v2 Rust proof stage remain pinned as a reproducible learning artifact.
+Before any BN254 pool port, the plan requires an isolated EVM spike and an explicit move to a maintained backend.

 ## Testing

 `MockProver` accepts an honest note and path.
 Negative tests cover a wrong root, wrong nullifier hash, absent note, changed secret, and altered Merkle path.